MobilityData/awesome-transit/README.md

 - [Bikeshare Map](http://bikes.oobrien.com/) - Status of all worldwide bikeshare stations
 - [Bongo](http://ebongo.org) - Real-time Transit Tracking for Iowa City, Coralville and the University of Iowa.
 Combines three disparate transit systems into one UI.
 - [CityMapper Webapp](https://citymapper.com/nyc) - Really polished webapp with trip planner and route status for over 30 of cities.
+- [TransSee](https://www.transsee.ca/) - Real-time transit predictions based on actual travel times, vehicle locations, schedules and maps.
+Premium gives you access to a detailed history of schedules, vehicle locations, stop arrivals, schedule adherance, charts and graphs.
+For an additional fee custom queries can be run on this data.
 - [YourStop](http://yourstop.info) - Mobile friendly web app which consumes GTFS feeds and displays both live and scheduled trips for stops.
 Launched with MBTA, YRT/Viva and Maryland MTA.
 - [DC MetroHero](https://dcmetrohero.com) - Realtime vehicle position and arrivals and departure information for the Washington, D.C. region's WMATA Metrorail and Metrobus systems.
 WebApp, Android, and iOS apps avaliable.